 Which channels do I want to watch?

-At this point, it might be a good idea to check the TV guide in a newspaper or website to determine what's on air and what you want to watch.
-Make sure you choose "antenna" or "over the air" as your TV provider in the online program guide, so you don't get cable channels mixed in.
+You can check a TV listing guide to see everything that’s on the air in your local area and make a list of which stations you want to watch.
+You’ll probably have to enter your zip code and be sure to choose “antenna” or “over the air” as your TV provider in the online program guide, so you don’t get cable channels mixed in.

 Can I put up an antenna?

-In almost all cases, the answer is yes.
-The FCC's over-the-air reception devices (OTARD) rule gives you the right to erect an antenna for the reception of over-the-air TV or satellite programming.
+In almost all cases, the answer is yes, you can put up an antenna.
+The FCC’s over-the-air reception devices (OTARD) rule gives you the right to erect an antenna for the reception of over-the-air TV or satellite programming.
 It applies to both homeowners and renters, and it overrides the power of home-owners associations (HOAs) to block antenna deployments.

 The rule covers antennas required for an “acceptable quality signal” on your property, or if you rent, an area where you have exclusive use.
 The FCC website has full details.